avinashok/dev-cookbook/README.md

 To update an existing conda environment:
 - `conda env update --file "./Dependencies/conda.yml" --prune`

-If organization is not allowing to create a conda env:
+If the organization is not allowed to create a conda env:

 - `conda config --set ssl_verify no`
 - `python -m pip install PACKAGENAME --trusted-host=pypi.python.org --trusted-host=pypi.org --trusted-host=files.pythonhosted.org` - This bypasses Firewall